Phil Gaglardi: Minister of Social Welfare/Minister of Rehabilitation and Social Improvement

-In 1969 Gaglardi was appointed to the social welfare portfolio which he renamed the Department of Rehabilitation and Social Improvement.
+In 1969 Gaglardi was appointed to the social welfare portfolio, which he renamed the Department of Rehabilitation and Social Improvement.
 He spoke publicly about "deadbeats", vowed to become "the roughest, toughest, most effective welfare minister the world has ever known", and created an agency to assist the indigent in getting jobs.

-During the 1972 provincial general election, he predicted that Bennett would resign soon after winning the election, accused the premier of being "an old man who doesn't understand what is happening with the young people of this province", claimed the cabinet was "filled with square pegs in round holes", and stated, "I'm the only real choice for the job."
-Gaglardi was defeated in the 1972 general election which the Socreds lost to the New Democratic Party.
+During the 1972 election, he predicted that Bennett would resign soon after winning the election, accused the premier of being "an old man who doesn't understand what is happening with the young people of this province", described the cabinet as "filled with square pegs in round holes", and stated, "I'm the only real choice for the job."
+Gaglardi was defeated in Kamloops and the Socreds lost to the New Democratic Party.

 Mayor of Kamloops

-Phil Gaglardi served as mayor of Kamloops from 1988–1990.
+Gaglardi served as mayor of Kamloops from 1988 to 1990.
 He led a fledgling municipal political party called Team Action whose candidates won a majority of the city council.

 After politics

 After leaving politics he involved himself in the running of his son's Sandman Inns.

-In 1978, he seriously considered running for the leadership of the federal Social Credit Party of Canada but later withdrew.
+In 1978, he seriously considered running for the leadership of the Social Credit Party of Canada but later withdrew.

-Gaglardi died on September 23, 1995.

-Gaglardi Way, a major thoroughfare in Burnaby, British Columbia connecting the Trans-Canada Highway to Simon Fraser University, is named for him.
+Gaglardi Way, a major thoroughfare in Burnaby connecting the Trans-Canada Highway to Simon Fraser University, is named for him.

 A statue of Gaglardi was erected in Kamloops.
-The statue stands at 5-foot 4 inches tall, which depending on who you asked was his height.
+It stands at five feet, four inches.